Vai people: Religion and spiritual belief

 The Vai are predominantly Muslim and have for centuries practiced traditions rooted in studying the Quran.
 The Vai adopted Islam through the influence of Mandinka merchants from the 16th century onwards.
-A minority of the Vai are Christian.

 These monotheistic religions however coexist with traditional beliefs in the supernatural, and shamanistic practices are common as people consider themselves to be surrounded by spirits that can change into living creatures or objects.
 These spirits are believed to have the power to do evil to individuals or to the whole tribe.
 The Vai perform ceremonies for the dead in which they leave articles of clothing and food near the graves of the deceased.

 Economy

 Most Vai make their living by farming the fertile land.
 Rice is their staple crop and can be cultivated with other vegetables on upland plots of cleared land.
 In addition to rice, crops such as cotton, corn, pumpkins, bananas, ginger, coffee, and cocoa are raised.
 The Vai also gather various nuts and berries from the forests.
 The palm tree is an important commodity to the Vai.
 Nuts, butter, wine, fuel, soap, and baskets are among its many derivatives.